 What can I expect?

-You’ll have a keyworker, who will work with you on a one-to-one basis to support you.
+You’ll have a adviser, who will work with you on a one-to-one basis.

-You’ll be involved in other activities, chosen specifically for you, which will help you to overcome your barriers and move closer to training, education, and employment.
-These could include English, maths and ICT skills as well as other fun activities.
+You may decide to be involved in other activities which will help you to overcome your barriers and move closer to training, education, and employment.
+These could include English, maths and ICT skills as well as other activities.

-You’ll also have the opportunity to access help from other places, which could include:
+You’ll also have the opportunity to access help from other providers, which could include:

 Vocational training, volunteering and work experience